Skip to Content

 Located a block away from the Fremont Street Experience, Main Street Station still wears its convincing Victorian theme with pride.
 The casino also offers cheaper than average gaming options, and a comparatively uncrowded environment.

-Among the coolest aspects of the resort, however, is their antique collection that is free to view and includes items like a fireplace from the Preswick Castle in Scottland, a bronze wild boar from Nice, France, and a chandelier from the Coca-Cola Building.
+Among the coolest aspects of the resort is the antique collection that’s free to view and includes items like a fireplace from the Preswick Castle in Scottland, a bronze wild boar from Nice, France, and a chandelier from the Coca-Cola Building.

 Winston Churchill's Snooker Table at MSS